What we’ll cover:

 Keep in mind that your RMD obligations depend on several factors, such as your relationship with the deceased and whether the deceased had already started taking RMDs prior to their passing.

-Bear in mind that if you don’t take RMDs on time or in the correct amounts, you could end up paying costly penalties.
-How much are we talking about?
-As much as 50% of your original RMD amount!
+Bear in mind that if you don’t take RMDs on time or in the correct amounts, you could end up paying a penalty.
+Visit the IRS website for more information on RMDs.

 If you’re not one of the “eligible designated beneficiaries” that we mentioned in the previous section, you could still transfer the money you’ve inherited into an Inherited IRA.
 However, you’re generally required, by the SECURE Act, to distribute all the funds in the account within 10 years of the original IRA owner’s passing.